syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 You can change the order of item in a row only if the column count more than 1 [If the column count = n , you can place a item upto n-1 position].

-You can change the order of item's within a row using [ItemsOrderInRow] `Link` property.
+You can change the order of item's within a row using [ItemsOrderInRow] property.

 {% tabs %}
-{% highlight MainPage.xaml.cs %}
+{% highlight C# %}

     dataForm.ColumnCount = 3;